bckash/zar-renovations.com/README.md

 ## about

-Simple responsive website for a family painting and decorating company, made with flexbox.
+Simple responsive website for a family painting and decorating company 🎨 made with flexbox.

 ## features